academic-initiative/research-challenge-2021/jupyter-platform/readme.md

 ## IBM Environmental Intelligence Suite

 The [IBM Environmental Intelligence Suite (EIS) ](https://www.ibm.com/products/environmental-intelligence-suite) is IBM's premier tool for climate analysis it includes a rich set of  components including  geospatial–temporal climate data analysis and historical weather data and weather prediction.
-For our Call For Code Research Challenge we will be using two components of EIS: the PAIRS for Geospatial-temporal analytics  and The Weather Company(TWC) for historical weather and predictions.
+For our Call For Code Research Challenge we will be using two components of EIS: the [PAIRS](https://www.ibm.com/products/environmental-intelligence-suite/geospatial-analytics)  for Geospatial-temporal analytics  and [The Weather Company(TWC)](https://www.ibm.com/products/environmental-intelligence-suite/data-packages) for historical weather and predictions.
+Here's a helpful getting started guide **Note:** you will be receiving a personalized version of this document with your EIS credentials when you register.
+Please keep that as you will need those credentials for your projects.

+- [EIS Getting Started Guide](https://github.com/academic-initiative/research-challenge-2021/blob/main/jupyter-platform/EISGettingStartedGuide.pdf) - Start here to learn how to use the power of All of the EIS Components.

 ### IBM Pairs
-IBM PAIRS is the [Geospatial Analytics component](https://www.ibm.com/products/environmental-intelligence-suite/geospatial-analytics)  of the [IBM Environmental Intelligence Suite](https://www.ibm.com/products/environmental-intelligence-suite) It has a very rich set of geo-spatial-temporal datasets and analytics tools
+IBM PAIRS is the [Geospatial Analytics component](https://www.ibm.com/products/environmental-intelligence-suite/geospatial-analytics)  of the [IBM Environmental Intelligence Suite](https://www.ibm.com/products/environmental-intelligence-suite) It has a very rich set of visualization interfaces, API's,  geo-spatial-temporal datasets and analytics tools.
-- [The IBM Environmental Intelligence Suite](https://www.ibm.com/products/environmental-intelligence-suite) - Read more about the IBM Environmental Intelligence Suite, the home of PAIRS and The Weather Company
-- [EIS Getting Started Guide](https://github.com/academic-initiative/research-challenge-2021/blob/main/jupyter-platform/Getting%20Started%20-%20Template%20%5BPlease%20copy%20this%20one%5D.pptx) - Start here to learn how to use the power of All of the EIS Components

 - [PAIRS User Interface](https://pairs.res.ibm.com/tutorial/tutorials/gui/index.html)  - Powerful user interface thatcan be used to view data sets, data layers and analytics results
 - PAIRS API Usage